New Jersey approves $5,000 EV rebate, charging infrastructure, electric transit

 It includes plug-in hybrids in the program, but only through December 31, 2022.

-The legislation also creates a 10-year incentive program for in-home electric vehicle service equipment (EVSE), of up to $500 per person, under parameters yet to be determined.
+The legislation also creates a 10-year incentive program for in-home electric vehicle supply equipment (EVSE), of up to $500 per person, under parameters yet to be determined.

 Summit, New Jersey, train station by Flickr user Doug Kerr (Used under CC License)